Snow-capped Himalayan peaks above green forested valleys in Sikkim

 Momos

 The default Sikkimese food.
-Steamed dumplings of pork, chicken or vegetable, served with a fiery red chutney.
+Steamed dumplings — chicken, vegetable or mixed filling — served with a fiery red chutney.
 Every hole-in-the-wall does them — Taste of Tibet on MG Marg is the standard.

 Thukpa